 1 Corinthians 15:3 “For I delivered to you first of all that which I also received: that Christ died for our sins according to the Scriptures…”

 Galatians 1:4 “who gave Himself for our sins, that He might deliver us from this present evil age, according to the will of our God and Father…”

 Hebrews 1:3 “who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high…”

 1 Peter 2:24 “who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness—by whose stripes you were healed.”

-According to this prophecy from Psalms 40:6-8, the Father prepared a body for His Son which He offered for you and I. This body was sacrificed for us to pay the debt which we owed to God for our sins.
-It is by this body that Jesus has made us perfect in the sight of God.
-Because this sacrifice was perfect and fully acceptable to God, there is no further need for you or I to earn God’s favor by any other works that we might do.
+According to this prophecy from Psalms 40:6-8, the Father prepared a body for His Son, which He offered for you and me.
+This body was sacrificed for us to pay the debt we owed to God for our sins.
+It is by this body, that Jesus has made us perfect in the sight of God.
+Because this sacrifice was perfect and fully acceptable to God, there is no further need for you or me to earn God’s favor, by any other works we might do.
 When we come by faith in what Jesus has already done for us, God accepts us completely.
-We must, however, remain fully committed to Jesus throughout our life and remain “in Him” until our life is finished here on earth.
+We must, however, remain fully committed to Jesus throughout our life and remain in Him until our life is finished here on earth.

 1 John 5:9-12 If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.
 He who believes in the Son of God has the witness in himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given of His Son.
 And this is the testimony: that God has given us eternal life, and this life is in His Son.
 He who has the Son has life; he who does not have the Son of God does not have life.